Scientific Research Red Light Therapy

 https://pubmed.ncbi.nlm.nih.gov/38775202/

-• Population: RCTs in knee OA.
+• Population: RCTs in patients with knee osteoarthritis.

-• Main findings:
+• Key findings:

 • Pain reduction

-• Possible disability improvement
+• Possible improvement in mobility and functioning

-• Type: Systematic review & meta-analysis (2024).
+• Study type: Systematic review and meta-analysis (2024).

 4. González-Muñoz A., et al. PBM for chronic pain & inflammation — systematic review (2023)